Ansuman-rath/Frontend_Roadmap_Project/Frontend/Reddit Client/README.md

 - **New Post Types**: Extend the `RedditPost` interface in `types/reddit.ts`
 - **Additional Actions**: Add new menu items in `SubredditLane.tsx`
 - **Enhanced UI**: Modify component stylesheets for visual improvements

-## Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- Reddit for providing the public JSON API
-- React team for the excellent framework
-- Vite team for the fast build tool